steelze/mail-tracker/README.md

 ## Views

-When you do the php artisan vendor:publish simple views will add to your resources/views/vendor/emailTrakingViews and you can customize.
+When you run the `php artisan vendor:publish` command, simple views will add to your resources/views/vendor/emailTrakingViews that you can customize.
+You of course my build your entire admin pages from scratch using these views as a guide.

 ## Admin Panel